Understanding Take-Home Pay After Taxes

 Gross pay vs. net pay

 Gross pay is the salary number on your offer letter.
 Net pay (take-home pay) is what actually hits your bank account after all deductions.
 The gap between the two is often 25% to 35% of gross pay for most workers.
+Three categories of deductions create that gap: FICA taxes, federal income tax, and pre-tax deductions like retirement contributions and health insurance.
+If you are comparing a salary offer to an hourly rate, remember that the gross number is only the starting point.
+Use the salary calculator to estimate your actual take-home.

 FICA taxes: Social Security and Medicare

-On a $75,000 salary, your estimated FICA taxes are:
+On a $75,000 salary, estimated FICA taxes are $4,650 for Social Security and $1,087.50 for Medicare, totaling approximately $5,737.50.

 Federal income tax

 For 2025, the standard deduction for a single filer is $15,000.
-On a $75,000 salary, your estimated taxable income is $75,000 - $15,000 = $60,000.
+On a $75,000 salary, your estimated taxable income is $60,000 ($75,000 minus $15,000).
+The tax on that $60,000 is calculated in layers:

-- 12% on $11,926 to $48,475 = $4,386.00
+| 12% | $11,926 to $48,475 | $4,386.00 |

-- 22% on $48,476 to $60,000 = $2,535.50
+| 22% | $48,476 to $60,000 | $2,535.50 |

 Worked example: $75,000 salary